 In general, I don’t think blogging is dead.
 However, if your goal is to make a popular blog and generate income from it, it’s certainly more challenging than what it used to be.

-We admire how you’ve been able to take a strong stance on certain topics.
+We admire how you’ve been able to take a firm stance on specific topics.
 What would be your advice to those who want to communicate more authentically?

 Twenty years ago I don’t think I was as comfortable in my own skin as I am now.
 A lot of it comes down to time and age.

 You have to focus on the message more than the audience.
 Sometimes that means accepting that others may not agree with you.
-Sure, you want to cater to your audience, but you don’t want focus on them so much that you worry about what they think.
+Sure, you want to cater to your audience, but you don’t wish to focus on them so much that you worry about what they think.

 Can you tell us a little about your experience growing up as part of a cult?